-As it is possible to observe in Fig.~\ref{fig:MI_YZ}, a clear dependency between $\rho$ and \eqref{eq:MI_perfect} exists.
+As it is possible to observe in Fig.~\ref{fig:MIperf_YZ}, a clear dependency between $\rho$ and \eqref{eq:MI_perfect} exists.
 In this case, the biased features and the target ones are in perfect overlap.
-Nonetheless, in the more general case the trained model is not a perfect learner, having $H(Y|T) \neq 0$.
-The model, in this case, does not correctly classify the target for two reasons: \begin{enumerate} \item It gets confused by the bias features, and it tends to learn to classify samples based on them.
-We model this tendency of learning biased features with $\phi$, which we call \emph{biasness}.
-The higher the biasness of is, the more the model relies on features which we desire to suppress, inducing bias in the model and for instance error in the model. \item Some extra error $\varepsilon$, non directly related to the bias features, which can be caused, for example, from stochastic unbiased effects, to underfit, or to other high-order dependencies between data. \end{enumerate} We can write the discrete joint probability for $T, B, Y$, composed of the following terms. \begin{itemize} \item When target, bias and prediction are aligned, the bias is aligned with the target class and correctly classified.
-Considering that we have not a prefect learner, we introduce the error term $\varepsilon$. \item When target and bias are align as well as bias and output, and the prediction is incorrect, it means that the model has not learned the correct feature and the bias is being contrasted. \item When target and bias are not aligned, but the prediction is correct and bias and output are aligned, it means that the model has learned the bias, introducing the error we target to minimize in this work. \item In all the other cases, the error of the model is due to higher-order dependencies, not directly related to the biasness $\phi$. \end{itemize} More formally, we can express the joint probability as:
+Nonetheless, in the more general case, the trained model is not a perfect learner, having $H(Y|T) \neq 0$.
+The model, in this case, does not correctly classify the target for two reasons. \begin{enumerate} \item It gets confused by the bias features, and it tends to learn to classify samples based on them.
+We model this tendency of learning biased features with $\phi$, which we call \emph{biasedness} or \emph{unfairness}.
+The higher the biasedness is, the more the model relies on features that we desire to suppress, inducing bias in the model and for instance error in the model. \item Some extra error $\varepsilon$, non-directly related to the bias features, which can be caused, for example, by stochastic unbiased effects, to underfit, or to other high-order dependencies between data. \end{enumerate} We can write the discrete joint probability for $T, B, Y$, composed of the following terms. \begin{itemize} \item When target, bias, and prediction are aligned, the bias is aligned with the target class and correctly classified.
+Considering that we are not perfect learners, we introduce the error term $\varepsilon$. \item When target and bias are aligned but not bias and output, and the prediction is incorrect, it means that the model has not learned the correct feature and the bias is being contrasted. \item When target and bias are not aligned, the prediction is incorrect, and bias and output are aligned, it means that the model has learned the bias, introducing the error we target to minimize in this work. \item In all the other cases, the error of the model is due to higher-order dependencies, not directly related to the biasedness $\phi$. \end{itemize} More formally, we can express the joint probability as: